kr-sarvesh/MarvelQuizs/README.md

 # MarvelQuizs
 A quiz application on CLI.
 It asks some questions about [MARVEL TV SERIES](https://replit.com/@pritamkr/MarvelQuizs#index.js).
+A game built using CLI with JavaScript language for fun.
+The game asks you some basics questions about Marvel quiz series. if you give the correct answer, then your score will increase by 3 in every correct answer and if your answer will worng your score will decrease by 2.

 ### It'll ask your name first